suncoast-devs/handbook/lessons/js-dom/lecture.md

 ---

-# So how do we get access to these elements so we can change them?
+# How do we get access to these elements so we can change them?

-`document` gives us methods to start finding (`select`ing) elements.
+`document` gives us methods to start finding (`select'ing) elements.

 ---

-# There are many functions the `document`can do, but`querySelector` is the most basic
+# There are many functions the `document'can do, but'querySelector` is the most basic

 ---